Embedded image lost while converting e-mail to PDF/A

 Hi Bart,

 Thanks for your inquiry.
-We have tested the scenario using latest version of Aspose.Email, Aspose.Words and Aspose.Pdf Jars and unable to notice the reported issue.
-We will appreciate it if you please share your sample code here, so we will test the scenario and provide you more information accordingly.
+We have tested the scenario using the latest version of Aspose.Email, Aspose.Words, and Aspose.Pdf Jars and were unable to notice the reported issue.
+We would appreciate it if you could share your sample code here, so we can test the scenario and provide you with more information accordingly.

 MailMessage eml = MailMessage.load(fstream);